 I was born and raised in Tanner, Alabama, a rural community of around 2,500 people.
 I am a proud first-generation college student.
-I attended Duke University in Durham, NC where I majored in psychology and minored in education and Korean.
-Following graduation, I served as a Fulbright Scholar in South Korea where I taught ESL for three years.
-I then decided to attend graduate school to obtain my PhD and am currently in the Psychology PhD Program at the University of Illinois at Chicago.
-Broadly, I am interested in the social and emotional contexts of learning and teacher and adult well-being.
-In the future, I plan to do research and teach.
+For my undergraduate studies, I attended Duke University in Durham, NC, where I majored in psychology and minored in education and Korean.
+Following graduation, I served as a Fulbright Scholar in South Korea, where I taught English as a Second Language for three years.
+Currently, I am a doctoral candidate in the Psychology PhD Program at the University of Illinois at Chicago, with research interests in the social and emotional contexts of learning.
+Upon graduation, I plan to pursue a teaching-oriented career.

 An Ecological Perspective: people must be viewed in terms of their contexts (with each level of contextual influence embedded within a larger level); these contextual factors interact in nuanced and powerful ways